Every blog has to start somewhere, right?

-Losing weight was nice, but not why I initially chose to participate.
-I was looking for a way to control the 2 pm slumps and regular occurrences of a racy, edgy feeling (also known as anxiety).
+Losing weight was nice, however getting control over my 2 pm slumps and regular occurrences of a racy, edgy feeling (also known as anxiety) was even nicer.
 I dreaded any meeting scheduled for the afternoon as I feared I wouldn’t be able to think clearly.
 After my first Whole30, I experienced first hand a way for me to keep my energy up and all I had to do was change my habits.

 What can I say?
 I’m a Whole30 fan.
 I am “that” person.
 The one who wants to shout it from the rooftop.
 While I have strayed from “strict” Whole30 rules during the off months (eating mainly Paleo) – I haven’t gone far.
 I don’t want to go back to feeling B.W30.
 Common sense really.
 Why would I?

 Is following the Whole30 rules hard?
 At first sure.
 Anytime you look to change behaviors is difficult.
 Let’s face it if it were easy everyone would do it!
 The pragmatist in me also states – it’s only 30 days.
 Not forever. *Sigh* I can have cheese again!